Vernetta Alston: Early life and education

-Alston was born in Durham, North Carolina and grew up in Cary.
+Alston was born in Durham, North Carolina, and grew up in Cary.
 She attended Immaculata Catholic School, a private school run by the Order of Friars Minor in Durham.
 She graduated from Cardinal Gibbons High School, a private Catholic high school in Raleigh.
 She attended North Carolina State University for undergraduate school and received a J.D. degree from the University of North Carolina School of Law.

 Career

+Law

 Alston is an attorney, and worked as a staff attorney with N.C.
 Prison Legal Services and with the North Carolina Center for Death Penalty Litigation for over five years.
-While working at the center, she served as co-counsel for Henry McCollum, who was exonerated after spending thirty years in prison due to a wrongful conviction.
+While working at the center, she served as co-counsel for Henry McCollum, who was exonerated after spending 30 years in prison due to a wrongful conviction.

+Politics

 She was elected to the Durham City Council in 2017.
 While serving on the council, she supported a $95 million affordable housing bond.